 Today’s modern DJ has a staggering number of options available to them when it comes to DJ software.
 DJ software has become an indispensable tool allowing for amazing creative options.
 Every level of DJ from beginner to seasoned pro can take advantage of the benefits of good DJ software.

 In this guide, we’ll break down everything you need to know when it comes to DJ software.
-We’ll also give you the low down on three of the most popular platforms available giving you all the info you need to make an informed decision.
+We’ll also give you the low down on three of the most popular platforms so you can choose the right software for your DJ studio setup.

-What is Digital DJing Software
+What Is Digital DJing Software

-Before we dive into the comparison it’s best to go over a few basics.
+Before we dive into the comparison of what software do DJs use it’s best to go over a few basics.
 Before the digital revolution DJing was a manual process requiring expensive gear.
 These days DJ software gives you all the tools needed to do the same thing.

 A playlist underneath allows you to drag and drop tracks onto one of the digital decks.
 The central mixer has all the features of DJ equipment allowing you to adjust volumes/levels and crossfade between the two songs.

 DJ software has become part of an integrated DJ setup that includes hardware that is connected to the software.
 This has given rise to the digital DJ controller allowing the best of both worlds.

 It’s rare these days to have to lug around a crate of vinyl or even CDs.
 Most DJs have upgraded to using a digital setup that includes both hardware and DJ software.
 This allows them to have all their music on a USB thumb drive.